Protect dog paws on hot pavements featured image

 If you need to walk your dog when it's still hot outside, stay on the grass or in shady locations.

-That way, you can avoid heated surfaces such as concrete and asphalt and burning their feet.
+That way, you can avoid heated surfaces, such as concrete and asphalt, and prevent burning their feet.

-So, look for a shady park where your dog can relax and bring some water if they become thirsty or appear dehydrated.
+You can also look for a shady park where your dog can relax.
+Don't forget to bring some water, as they may become extremely thirsty and dehydrated quickly.

 Moisturizing dog paws for protection

-But here's another tip to protect dog paw problems and prevent cuts, burns, and cracks – moisturize your pup's paw every day.
+However, here's another tip to protect your dog's paws and prevent cuts, burns, and cracks: moisturize them every day!

-Remember that you need to apply the paw rub on their feet a few minutes before the walk for best results.
+Remember to apply the paw rub to their feet a few minutes before the walk for best results.

 Dog Shoes for Paw Protection